 The Link Between Non-Conformity and Autism:

-Many people with autism are known for non-conformity and following their own path, as they may struggle to adhere to social expectations.
+Many people with autism are known for non-conformity and following their path, as they may struggle to adhere to social expectations.
 This resistance to societal norms could be interpreted as another sign of neurodiversity, although it is not exclusive to individuals with autism.

 Neurodiversity and the Autism Community